ruioliveiras/blog/content/blog/2018-02-15-api-gateway/index.md

 ### Identified implementation problems

-- When we receive a Http Request, how what flow we should have ?
-[Awnser](#flow-new-request-comes)
+- When we receive an Http Request, what flow should we have ?
+[Answer](#flow-new-request-comes)
-- How can the Boucer service knows all the micro-services and what resources it has ?
-[Awnser](#new-micro-service)
+- How can the Bouncer service know all the micro-services and what resources does it have ?
+[Answer](#new-micro-service)
-- How can we extract from Http request the required resources ?
-[Awnser](#extract-auth-resource)
+- How can we extract the required resources from an Http request ?
+[Answer](#extract-auth-resource)
-- How can we store the our data model ?
-[Awnser](#data-storage)
+- How can we store our data model ?
+[Answer](#data-storage)

 <a name="implementation"></a>